cronblocks/.github/profile/README.md

 <br />

-## What We Do
+### What We Do

-### ▸ Embedded & Realtime Systems
-Design and development of firmware, BSPs, RTOS-based applications, and hardware-interfacing software for microcontrollers, FPGAs, and single-board computers.
-All built to spec.
-Built to last.

-### ▸ Systems Software & Tooling
-Performance-critical software targeting Windows, Linux, and freestanding environments — including device drivers, communication protocols, and low-level system utilities.

-### ▸ Cross-Platform Application Development
-Desktop, mobile, web and utility applications built the way users expect.

-### ▸ Hardware Design & Integration
+##### ▸ Hardware design under industry specifications
-Electronic hardware design under industry specifications, including interfacing custom hardware with software systems for testing, monitoring, and control applications.
+ We develop firmware, BSPs, RTOS-based, and bare-metal applications.
+And make it easy to interface hardware with software systems - for testing, monitoring, and developing control applications.

+##### ▸ System Software & Tooling
+ Our core specialty lies in developing performance-critical software to run on hosted environments like Windows & Linux, and in freestanding realms.

-### ▸ Training & Technical Education
+##### ▸ Training & Technical Education
-We produce structured educational content for developers at every level — from beginner fundamentals to advanced systems and architecture.
+ We provide structured educational content for developers at every level — beginners to advanced.

 <br />

 <!--
-## Our Projects
+### Our Projects

 | Project | Description | Status |
 |---|---|---|